‘Be a role model’: Demetrious Johnson, former NFL player and local philanthropist, remembered at public memorial

 Woodland won a football scholarship to the University of Missouri-Columbia that night.

-Years later, after watching events unfold after the death of Michael Brown in Ferguson, Johnson inspired Woodland to leave a job with an oil company in Kansas City to become a police officer in St. Louis.
+Years later, after watching events unfold after the death of Michael Brown in Ferguson, Johnson inspired Woodland to leave a job with an oil company in Kansas City to become a police officer in University City.

 And weeks ago, Johnson called Woodland just to say he was thankful God brought them together.